routabeta/portfolio/src/content/projects/computer_vision_drone.md

 I created detailed documentation on my research into part selection, compatibility, and ordering sheets, all for internal use.
 I also maintained an engineering logbook to track my process and design intentions throughout the process.

-As I desgined CAD models for the drone, I tested them in a Solidworks assembly and maintained a database of the useful files for future repairs or improvements.
+As I designed CAD models for the drone, I tested them in a Solidworks assembly and maintained a database of the useful files for future repairs or improvements.

 I customized a fork of Ardupilot firmware for the drone, calibrated and tuned PIDs and data filtering, and developed test scripts for the drone and image sending.